 Dorman releases more than 270 new solutions, including 135 first-to-the-aftermarket repair products

-/EIN News/ -- COLMAR, Pa., Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Dorman Products, Inc. (NASDAQ:DORM) announced today the release of 279 new light-, medium- and heavy-duty vehicle repair parts and components, nearly half of which are first to the aftermarket, giving retailers, distributors, professional repair shops and vehicle owners greater access to the solutions they need.
+COLMAR, Pa., Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Dorman Products, Inc. DORM announced today the release of 279 new light-, medium- and heavy-duty vehicle repair parts and components, nearly half of which are first to the aftermarket, giving retailers, distributors, professional repair shops and vehicle owners greater access to the solutions they need.

 New this month is a Dorman OE FIX™ engine crankcase vent valve, also known as a PCV assembly, for more than 100,000 Audi and Volkswagen vehicles in North America (264-927).
 The valve covers on popular Passat, Touareg, CC and Q7 vehicles with V6 engines have an integrated PCV valve.
 When the diaphragm rips, shops and consumers were previously forced to purchase an entire new valve cover assembly just to replace a small piece.
 This kit helps professionals and vehicle owners reduce their repair cost by directly replacing the failure-prone valve, and it includes a new valve cover gasket for a convenient, complete repair.
 It also expands on Dorman's already industry-leading line of valve cover solutions, including an additional nine new valve covers being released this month.